Constructing locally flat surfaces in 4-manifolds: Definitions and fundamental tools

-In other words, an immersion is a local, locally flat embedding, except that we allow the boundary of the domain to map to the interior of the codomain.
-As in the smooth setting, there is a notion of normal bundles for immersions.
+In other words, an immersion is a local, locally flat embedding.
+As in the smooth setting, there is a notion of normal vector bundles for immersions.
 We recall the definition next.